pyeventsourcing/esdbclient/README.md

 observability space.

 This package provides OpenTelemetry instrumentors for both the `EventStoreDBClient` and the `AsyncEventStoreDBClient` clients.
-These instrumentors depend on various Python OpenTelemetry packages, which you will need to install, preferably with this project's "opentelemetry" package extra to ensure verified version compatibility.
+These instrumentors depend on various OpenTelemetry Python packages, which you will need to install, preferably with this project's "opentelemetry" package extra to ensure verified version compatibility.

-You can install the "opentelemetry" package extra with pip.
+For example, you can install the "opentelemetry" package extra with pip.

     $ pip install esdbclient[opentelemetry]

-Or you can use Poetry to add it to your pyproject.toml and install it.
+Or you can use Poetry to add it to your pyproject.toml file and install it.

     $ poetry add esdbclient[opentelemetry]

-You can use the OpenTelemetry instrumentor `EventStoreDBClientInstrumentor` to instrument the `EventStoreDBClient`.
+You can then use the OpenTelemetry instrumentor `EventStoreDBClientInstrumentor` to instrument the `EventStoreDBClient`.

 ```python